 The dress shirt placket is the portion of the clothing that gives your shirt a distinct look and feel.
 What style you choose plays a significant role in the appearance of the rest of your attire, especially a jacket or suit.
-If you want to look your best, you’re going to need to know the difference in plackets.
+If you want to look your best, you’re going to need to know about shirt fabrics and the difference in plackets.

 Not familiar with the various dress shirt placket styles?
 Fear not, as I am going to give you a rundown of the different types so you’ll know what to look for when shopping for dress shirts.
-What’s more, I’ll discuss how the placket styles look and what features they present.
+Here's a separate guide on shirt weaves like chambray and twill fabric.
+In this article, I’ll discuss what is a placket and how they look on dress shirts.

 So what exactly is a dress shirt placket?
 The term refers to the double layer of fabric that fastens the button to the buttonhole of the shirt, and you can find it in the center of the front of the shirt.
 Maybe you weren’t aware that there is more than one type of shirt placket.

-The formal dress shirt front placket is the most common frontal style of formal shirt.
-The fabric is folded back and stitched with fusion interlining, giving it a refreshing and sophisticated charm.
+The type of placket shirt is the most common frontal style of formal shirt.
+The fabric is folded back and stitched with fusion interlining, giving this visible placket a refreshing and sophisticated charm.
 If anything, you will rarely go wrong with this style of placket on your business shirt.

 In fact, the front placket is the most popular type of shirt placket.
 It has a very modern appearance.
-And while it’s true that the placket fabric is folded outwards and stitched to the rest, it can also be used as a separate fabric to create the same look.
+The placket fabric is folded outwards with a stitching line.

 The soft front placket is very similar in style to the classic fusion front placket but with a soft, unfused structure.
 It is very suitable for casual shirts, with soft collars and cuffs.